gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

       Each protection engine is specified by a 16-bit word.

    Padding: 0, or 2 bytes (unsigned integer) If the length of the
-      Protection Engines is not a multiple of 4 bytes, the sender MUST pad the chunk with all zero bytes to make the chunk 32-bit aligned.
+      Protection Engines field is not a multiple of 4 bytes, the sender MUST pad the chunk with all zero bytes to make the chunk 32-bit aligned.
 The Padding MUST NOT be longer than 2 bytes and it MUST be ignored by the receiver.